BulteGroup/TissueR1Model/README.md

 This is the accompanying code for our manuscript, "Modelling the effect of hyperoxia on the spin-lattice relaxation rate R1 of tissues", where we present a 3-compartment model for estimating the hyperoxia-induced changes in R1 of tissues depending on B0, SO<sub>2</sub>, blood volume, hematocrit, oxygen extraction fraction, and changes in blood and tissue PO<sub>2</sub>.

+In our demonstration of the model (see manuscript), the resulting ΔR1 are consistent with reported literature OE-MRI results in a variety of tissues.
+This model has been designed to be easy for researchers to tailor to their tissue of interest by substituting their preferred model for tissue oxygen diffusion and consumption.

-<b>Please see the main manuscript for full theory explanation and details.</b>
+<i>Please see the main manuscript for full theory explanation and details.</i>

 ----------------------------
+## About this notebook

 ### The model can be conceptually separated into 4 steps: